-- In SIADH this is not the case – the patient is either euvolemic or hypervolaemic
+- In SIADH this will not be the case – the patient is either euvolemic or hypervolaemic

-- If dehydration is present, it suggests another cause for hyponatraemia – diuretics / renal failure
+- If dehydration is present, it suggests another cause for hyponatraemia – e.g. diuretics / renal failure

-Serum potassium – if raised in the presence of hyponatraemia consider Addison’s
+- If serum potassium is raised in the presence of hyponatraemia Addison’s disease should be considered

-Plasma osmolality – this will also be reduced due to the low sodium concentration
+- Will be reduced (due to the low sodium concentration found in SIADH)

-- As a result concentrated urine relatively high in sodium is produced, despite low serum sodium
+- As a result, concentrated urine relatively high in sodium is produced, despite low the low serum sodium.

 Urine sodium :

-- This will be relatively raised, in the context of the serum sodium concentration
+- This will be seen to be relatively raised, in the context of the decreased serum sodium concentration

-TFTs – hypothyroidism is a cause of SIADH – ↓ T3 & ↑TSH would suggest this diagnosis
+- Hypothyroidism is a cause of SIADH – ↓ T3 & ↑TSH would suggest this diagnosis

-Serum cortisol – Addison’s causes ↓ Na, a low serum cortisol would suggest this diagnosis
+- Addison’s disease causes ↓ Na – a low serum cortisol would suggest this diagnosis

-Imaging – useful in detecting causes of SIADH such as small cell lung Ca
+- Useful in detecting causes of SIADH, for instance, small cell lung cancer

-The following features need to be present for a diagnosis of SIADH:³
+The following features must be present for a diagnosis of SIADH:³

 - Low plasma osmolality